karli-thomas/MVP-Pair/README.md

 To start this application, fork and clone this repository.
 Inside the terminal, after navigating to this repository, run:

-npm install
+npm install,
-npm run watch
+npm run watch,
 npm start